-In contrast to the Baltic and other FSU countries, the smoother trends in life disparity found in Central Europe were driven by sustained declines in circulatory disease and cancers, with external causes playing a much smaller role, and no change in mortality directly attributable to alcohol.
-This is consistent with others who have argued that the steady post-1990 improvements in mortality in the region were attributable to a combination of improvements in medicine, a reorganization of the health care system, and general shifts toward healthier behavior including improving diets and reductions in smoking (Pajak and Kozela 2011, Zatonski et al. 1998, Fihel and Pechholdová 2017, Cífková et al. 2010, Cooper et al. 1984, Rychtarikova 2004, Nolte et al. 2000a;b).
-We additionally identified a recent stagnation (since 2010) in Russian lifespan variation.
-By looking into decomposition results after 2010, our results suggest that this could be a result of a slowdown in mortality improvements below age 60 offset by larger progress above this age.
-A recent article by Timonin et al. (2017) suggests that this could be a result of uneven progress in reducing cardiovascular mortality at the subregional level in Russia offset by convergence in under-60 mortality.
+In contrast to BC and other FSU countries, the smoother trends in life disparity found in CE were driven by sustained declines in circulatory disease and cancers, with external causes playing a much smaller role and no change in mortality directly attributable to alcohol.
+This finding is consistent with the suggestion by other researchers that the steady post-1990 improvements in mortality in the region were attributable to a combination of improvements in medicine, a reorganization of the health care system, and general shifts toward healthier behavior, including improving diets and reductions in smoking (Cífková et al. 2010; Cooper et al. 1984; Fihel and Pechholdová 2017; Nolte et al. 2000a, b; Pajak and Kozela 2011; Rychtarikova 2004; Zatonski et al. 1998).
+We additionally identified a recent stagnation (since 2010) in lifespan variation in Russia.
+As our decomposition results after 2010 suggest, this stagnation could be a result of a slowdown in mortality improvements below age 60 offset by larger progress above this age.
+Timonin et al. (2017) suggested that the stagnation could be a result of uneven progress in reducing cardiovascular mortality at the subregional level in Russia that is offset by convergence in under-60 mortality.

-Preventing external mortality at young ages has been previously highlighted as an immediate factor to reduce lifespan variability, and differences in life disparity between populations.
+Preventing external-cause mortality at young ages has been previously highlighted as an immediate way to reduce lifespan variability and differences in life disparity between populations.
 Firebaugh et al. (2014) argued that allocating resources to reducing homicides in the American black population was more likely to narrow racial disparities in lifespan variation than tackling more common causes of death.
-In this sense, most reductions in life disparity in the region were caused by improvements in mortality at young ages after 1994, particularly in external causes.
-The decline in these causes of death also increased life expectancy (Trias-Llimós et al. 2017), and contributed toward convergence between countries in the region in lifespan variation, as we showed.
-Similarly to some developed countries such as Canada, France, Germany, Japan, among others (Seligman et al. 2016), reduction in mortality from cancers and cardiovascular diseases helped to increase life expectancy in CEE, but they did not account for most life disparity reductions.
+In this sense, most reductions in life disparity in the region were caused by improvements in mortality at young ages after 1994, particularly in mortality from external causes.
+The decline in these causes of death also increased life expectancy (Trias-Llimós et al. 2018) and contributed to convergence between countries in the region in lifespan variation, as we showed.
+Similarly to some developed countries—Canada, France, Germany, Japan, and others (Seligman et al. 2016)—reduction in mortality from cancers and cardiovascular diseases helped increase life expectancy in CEE but did not account for most life disparity reductions.

-Mortality associated to the most hazardous forms of alcohol consumption, such as alcohol liver disease or poisoning by exposure to alcohol, did not play a central role in lifespan variation levels or trends.
-In part, this might be because these are small causes of death to begin with in comparison to much larger causes of death such as circulatory disease or external cause mortality.
-Nevertheless, some countries, namely Lithuania, Russia and Latvia did show large mortality improvements in these conditions which caused compression of mortality at young ages.
-These differences have been pointed out previously as a partial explanation for different mortality trends in Lithuania and Belarus (Grigoriev et al. 2015).
+Mortality associated with the most hazardous forms of alcohol consumption, such as mortality from alcoholic liver disease or poisoning by exposure to alcohol, did not play a central role in lifespan variation levels or trends—perhaps in part because these are small causes of death to begin with in comparison with much larger causes of death, such as circulatory disease or external causes.
+Nevertheless, some countries (Lithuania, Russia, and Latvia) did show large mortality improvements in these conditions, which caused compression of mortality at young ages.
+These differences were previously noted as a partial explanation for different mortality trends in Lithuania and Belarus (Grigoriev et al. 2015).

 Lifespan variation, in this case e†, is a measure of aggregate health inequality that reveals fundamental differences in levels and trends across the countries that we studied.
 Therefore, analyzing lifespan dispersion together with life expectancy contributes to a deeper understanding of the impact of changing mortality trends on population health.
-Our results show not only that Central and Eastern European countries experienced high lifespan variation and consequently greater fluctuation in the predictability of lifespan, but also that life expectancy and life disparity were able to move independently, particularly in periods of stagnation in life expectancy.
+Our results show not only that CEE countries experienced high lifespan variation and consequently greater fluctuation in the predictability of lifespan but also that life expectancy and life disparity were able to move independently, particularly in periods of stagnation in life expectancy.
 These uncommon findings, opposing those observed in most developed countries, show that expansion (compression) levels do not necessarily mean lower (higher) life expectancy or mortality deterioration (improvements) when the yearly changes over time are taken into account.